Dr Michael Evans, Course Director, was a co-founder of Park Attwood Clinic and an NHS GP based at St Luke’s Medical Centre, Stroud for 26 years.

 David Martin is a professor of Medical Theory, Integrative and Anthroposophic Medicine at the University of Witten Herdecke and Paediatrics at Tübingen University.
 He is Board Certified in Paediatrics, Paediatric Endocrinology, Diabetology, Hematology and Oncology and strives to enrich these fields with Integrative and Anthroposophic Medicine in service of patients.
 He enjoys learning and helping to learn Integrative and Anthroposophic Medicine as well as Rhythmical Massage around the globe via various initiatives, including Anthromedics.com, and Kolisko-Akademie Life-Wise.com .

 Dr Maurice Orange is an anthroposophic physician with an MSc in oncology.
-Previously based at Park Attwood Clinic now at the Ita Wegman Clinik in Switzerland.
+Previously based at Park Attwood Clinic England and the Clinic Arleheim in Switzerland.

 Dr Georg Soldner is an anthroposophic paediatrician in Munich, author of the main textbook on anthroposophic paediatrics and the editor of the Vade Mecum of Anthroposophic Medicines.
-He is responsible for the Bad Boll Seminar for doctors in Germany.
+He is now Deputy Leader of the Medical Section at the Goetheanum Switwitzerland .

 Marah Evans – Psychodynamic Counsellor, Biography Course Facilitator and Art Therapist, working at St Luke’s Medical Centre and Gloucestershire Counselling Service.